Environment Minister opens Antarctic Modelling Hub

 “The Modelling Hub is a new approach to bring together some of the brightest minds and leading experts in diverse fields to accelerate progress,” she says.

-ARC's Associate Professor, Nick Golledge oversees the Modelling Hub and says it is a great, collaborative space.
+Te Herenga Waka—Victoria University of Wellington Associate Professor, Nick Golledge oversees the Modelling Hub and says it is a great, collaborative space.

 “The Hub research fellows, along with modellers throughout the Platform, are addressing key questions around better predicting the future contribution of Antarctic meltwater to sea level rise, changes in ocean uptake of heat and CO2, changes in ocean currents, sea ice extent, nutrient fluxes, ecosystem dynamics and impacts,” he says.

 The Modelling Hub has been up and running for ten months, but due to COVID-19 alert level changes the official opening was delayed until last week.
+Last week also saw the inaugural Antarctic Science Platform conference hosted by Te Herenga Waka—Victoria University of Wellington.